foreverphoenix/the-phoenix-flavour/content/fo4/wtp/known-issues.md

 If you are struggling with frame drops I would first recommend swapping to the **Performance INIs**.
 You can find instructions [here](/fo4/wtp/installation/#performance-inis).

-If you are still unhappy about your framerate, you can delete the **d3d11.dll** from your Fallout 4 root folder to disable ENB.
+If you are still unhappy about your framerate, you can disable the **ENB Binaries** found under the **ROOT FOLDER** separator in Mod Organizer 2.

 ## Nate and Nora have brown faces in the character creation